Starling Bank Limited

 An effective board develops and promotes the purpose of a company, and ensures that its values, strategy and culture align with that purpose.

 The Board has procedures in place for the disclosure of conflicts of interest.
-The Directors are aware of their responsibility to avoid a situation whereby they have an actual or potential conflict of interest and the requirement to inform the Chair, the CEO and the Company Secretary of any change in their situation.
-A procedure is in place for the Board to authorise conflict situations, should they arise, in accordance with the Companies Act and the Group’s articles of association.
+The Directors are aware of their responsibility to avoid a situation whereby they may have an actual or potential conflict of interest and the requirement to inform the Chair, the Chief Executive Officer and the Company Secretary of any change in their situation.
+A procedure is in place for the Board to authorise conflict situations, should they arise, in accordance with the CA 2006 and the Bank’s articles of association.

 Principle 2: Board Composition